Project I - Needs assessments in disasters

 While RMA is a useful tool to estimate needs and risks following a sudden onset disaster it is less clear how to do the same in slow onset and complex disasters.
 In an effort to support needs-based and transparent funding and the subsequent response to disasters, we have assessed, using readily available indicators, to what extent it is possible to distinguish levels of disaster severity between countries affected by complex emergencies (CE).
 Our results show that it is possible to objectively measure severity and that severity can be compared between CE-affected countries and thereby define level of need.

 Our focus has changed towards developing methods and approaches of estimating needs and risk following disasters, rather than how to collect the data on ground.
-We have created and tested a model to estimate and compare the severity of disasters, and our future work will focus on testing and using the model to predict needs in different types of disasters.
-However, we maintain capacity to do “on ground assessments” and collaborate with the ACAPs project to test new approaches for how and what type of data to collect, in addition to how to do analysis and make use of such data.
+We have created and tested a model to estimate and compare the severity of disasters, and our work now focuses on predicting the severity of disasters using the model of indicators we developed earlier.

-- To evaluate the extent to which the mapped severity models can estimate the number of people affected and killed by earthquakes.
+- To evaluate the extent to which the mapped severity models can estimate the number of people affected and killed by earthquakes and floods.

-- Based on objectives 1 and 2, to define simple, applicable, and validated models for estimating the severity and level of needs in different types of disasters.
+- Based on objectives 1 and 2, to define a model for estimating the severity and level of needs in different types of disasters.